-International Medicine - Students who are in good standing and have completed all OMS-III core clerkship rotations may complete up to two international medicine electives involving direct patient care.
+DO CLIN 882/982 International Medicine (4 credit hours) - Students who are in good standing and have completed all OMS-III core clerkship rotations may complete up to two international medicine electives involving direct patient care.
 The primary site supervisor for international clerkship rotations must be a licensed physician qualified to practice within the host country.
 Students will be responsible for obtaining the appropriate visa and immunizations or other prophylaxis requirements.
 International medicine electives must be approved at least 60 days in advance by the Division of Clinical Sciences.
 The guidelines/application for international clerkship rotation can be obtained from the Clerkship Chair.

-Research Elective Students who are in good standing and have completed all OMS-III core clerkship rotations may complete up to two research electives with prior approval by the Research Elective Clerkship Chair and the Division of Clinical Sciences.
+DO CLIN 896/996 Research Elective (4 credit hours) - Students who are in good standing and have completed all OMS-III core clerkship rotations may complete up to two research electives with prior approval by the Research Elective Clerkship Chair and the Division of Clinical Sciences.
 The AOA recognizes that the advancement of scientific research plays a critical role in the mission to improve American healthcare through promoting osteopathic medicine.
-The Research Elective is an immersion experience in ongoing human or animal based research, which may involve, but is not limited to, the following: clinical investigation, policy studies, or health services research and may be laboratory-based, practice-based, or both.
+The Research Elective is an immersion experience in ongoing human or animal-based research, which may involve, but is not limited to, the following: clinical investigation, policy studies, or health services research and may be laboratory-based, practice-based, or both.
 The preceptor will be the Principal Investigator (PI) for the project and will be required to adhere to all regulations and procedures (IRB, IACUC, etc. as appropriate) and be approved by the Research Elective Clerkship Chair.
-The student will be required to take appropriate on-line training in research through the ACOM Research Division before beginning the Research Elective.
+The student will be required to take appropriate online training in research through the ACOM Research Division before beginning the Research Elective.
 Research electives must be approved at least 60 days in advance by the Clerkship Chair and the Associate Dean of Clinical Sciences.
 Guidelines/Applications for the research elective can be found on eValue.

-Wilderness Medicine Wilderness Medicine is the practice of medicine in an austere environment.
+DO CLIN 994 Wilderness Medicine (4 credit hours) - Wilderness Medicine is the practice of medicine in an austere environment.
 Improvisation of accepted medical therapies are required when standard medical facilities and equipment are unavailable.
 The practitioner must possess adequate outdoor skills to be completely self-sufficient in wilderness settings.
 Wilderness Medicine training prepares health care personnel to be useful in disaster and humanitarian settings.
 The goal of this wilderness medicine elective is to prepare participants to function as health care providers anywhere in the world, under any circumstances, with or without access to hospitals.

-Advanced Clinical Skills Training The Advanced Clinical Skills Training Clerkship Rotation is designed to facilitate student improvement on the COMLEX-USA Level 2 Performance Evaluation.
+DO CLIN 999 Advanced Clinical Skills Training (2 or 4 credit hours) - The Advanced Clinical Skills Training Clerkship Rotation is designed to facilitate student improvement on the COMLEX-USA Level 2 Performance Evaluation.
 In order to meet this goal, students will work with clinical faculty, clinical skills educators, and the Clinical Competency Center staff to improve their clinical skills in the context of standardized patient encounters.
 Students will complete a variety of standardized patient encounters followed by a self-assessment of their performance.
 Students will also meet regularly with clinical faculty to determine their specific learning needs.
-At the end of the rotation, the student's progress will be evaluated by a board style OSCE.
-The length of this clerkship rotation is either 2 weeks or 4 weeks.
+At the end of the rotation, the student's progress will be evaluated by a board-style OSCE.
+The length of this clerkship rotation is either two weeks or four weeks.

-Clinical Integration - Students will develop their nascent critical thinking skills to use in clinical scenarios - from gathering knowledge of the patient's history and risk factors to making an informed opinion of the patient's clinical status to developing a differential diagnosis, selecting diagnostic studies, and implementing a management plan.
+DO CLIN 893/993 Clinical Integration (4 credit hours) - Students will develop their nascent critical thinking skills to use in clinical scenarios - from gathering knowledge of the patient's history and risk factors to making an informed opinion of the patient's clinical status to developing a differential diagnosis, selecting diagnostic studies, and implementing a management plan.